hannah68/cs-lists/README.md

 }
 ```

-Let's write a function that creates a list that counts down from a value we pass to that function:
+Let's write a function that creates a list that counts down from a value:

 ```js
 const makeCountDown = (from) => {